 Phosphorous acid is termed as orthophosphoric acid.
 When an unstable element readily absorb moisture it is converted into phosphoric acid when it is heated above one eight degree Celsius.
 The salts that are formed by phosphoric acid are called phosphates.
 They are used in crops to reduce or encounter fungi like pathogens.

 The best method to prepare phosphorous acid is by hydrolysis of phosphorous hydroxide.
 In the below equation the resulting equation is heated resulting in eradicating HCL.

 Rest of the water is evaporated until the phosphorous acid that is colourless crystalline appears on cooling.
 At 158.2 °F, the colourless crystalline phosphoric acid melts, as a result, it is readily soluble in water and comprises of an odour that is similar to that of garlic.
 When phosphorous acid is heated above two hundred degree Celsius (200 °C), it disproportionate into phosphine.

 The salts of the phosphoric acid act as an active reducing agent.
 For instance, phosphorous acid reduces mercury salts (||) to mercury (|).

 Uses of Phosphoric Acid

 They are used in the preparation of potassium phosphite which is a phosphite salt.
 It is used commonly as a rest removal.
-Phosphorous are found in various food products such as egg yolks, nuts, fish, milk, meat, and poultry.
-Phosphorous acid is mainly used in the production of phosphonates that are employed in the water treatment.
+Phosphorous is found in various food products such as egg yolks, nuts, fish, milk, meat, and poultry.
+Phosphorous acid is mainly used in the production of phosphonates that are employed in water treatment.